KhosroBahrami/Person_Detect_Security_System_Deployment_C-/README.md

 To deploy SSD object detection on the DragonBoard 410c, I did/prepared the following steps:

 ### Hardware requirements:
-Using a DragonBoard 410c, USB camera, keyboard, mouse, HDMI monitor.
+- Using a DragonBoard 410c, USB camera, keyboard, mouse, HDMI monitor.
-Using a 16GB MicroSD Card
+- Using a 16GB MicroSD Card
-Partition the 16GB MicroSD card into 4GB and 12GB.
+- Partition the 16GB MicroSD card into 4GB and 12GB.
-The 4GB of SD card was used to increase the memory (DragonBoard 410c has 1GB memory).
+- The 4GB of SD card was used to increase the memory (DragonBoard 410c has 1GB memory).
-The 12GB of SD card was used to increase the storage (DragonBoard 410c has 8GB storage).
+- The 12GB of SD card was used to increase the storage (DragonBoard 410c has 8GB storage).

 ### Software requirements:
-Installation of Debian linux
+- Installation of Debian linux
-Installation of Bazel (to compile tensorflow) Installation of Tensorflow
+- Installation of Bazel (to compile tensorflow)
+- Installation of Tensorflow
-Installation of OpenCV
+- Installation of OpenCV
-The object detection code
+- The object detection code
-Pipeline of our system for vehicle and pedestrain detection The pipeline of our system includes the following steps:
+- Pipeline of our system for pedestrain detection

+### The pipeline of our system includes the following steps:

-Capture the live video from camera
+- Capture the live video from camera
-Extract the images/frames from the input video
+- Extract the images/frames from the input video
-Resize every image/frame for the SSD network
+- Resize every image/frame for the SSD network
-Run the SSD network on the resized image/frame
+- Run the SSD network on the resized image/frame
-Apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single object Display the frames with the bounding box of detected objects.
+- Apply the Non-Maximum Suppression algorithm to get rid of multiple detections of a single object
+- Display the frames with the bounding box of detected objects.